Siesta Key, Florida

 Siesta Key is a barrier island off the southwest coast of the U.S. state of Florida, located between Roberts Bay and the Gulf of Mexico.
 A portion of it lies within the city boundary of Sarasota, but the majority of the key is a census-designated place (CDP) in Sarasota County.
-Siesta Key is part of the Bradenton–Sarasota–Venice Metropolitan Statistical Area.
+Siesta Key is part of the North Port–Bradenton–Sarasota, Florida Metropolitan Statistical Area.

 History

-From the 19th century to the early 20th century, Siesta Key was known by a variety of names, including "Little Sarasota Key" and "Sarasota Key".
-The first attempts to develop the key were by the Siesta Land Company in 1907 consisting of Harry Higel, Captain Louis Roberts, and E. M. Arbogast.
-The company platted the northern end of the key as "Siesta on the Gulf" as well as dredged bayous and built docks.
+From the 19th century to the early 20th century, Siesta Key was known by a variety of names, including Little Sarasota Key and Sarasota Key.
+The first attempts to develop the key were by the Siesta Land Company in 1907, consisting of Harry Higel, Captain Louis Roberts, and E. M. Arbogast.
+The company platted the northern end of the key as Siesta on the Gulf of Mexico as well as dredged bayous and built docks.

-The only access to Siesta Key was by boat or ferry until the first bridge connecting it to the mainland was completed in 1917.
-The bridge was later replaced in 1927 along with an addition of a second bridge located on the southern end of the key.
-The entire key was officially recognized as "Siesta Key" by 1952.
+Access to Siesta Key was by boat or ferry until the first bridge connecting it to the mainland was completed in 1917.
+The bridge was replaced in 1927 with the addition of a second bridge located on the southern end of the key.
+The entire key officially was recognized as Siesta Key by 1952.

+On October 9, 2024, Hurricane Milton made landfall as a Category 3 hurricane near Siesta Key.

 Geography

 According to the United States Census Bureau, the CDP has a total area of 9.0 km2, of which 6.1 km2 is land and 2.9 km2, or 32.08%, is water.

 Siesta Key is made up of four main districts: Siesta Beach, Crescent Beach, Turtle Beach, and Siesta Key Village.
 It contains a suburban residential area located on the Siesta Key barrier island on the West coast of Florida, just west of the town of Sarasota.
-The community on Siesta Key consists of single family homes, condominiums, retail shops and art galleries.
+The community on Siesta Key consists of single-family homes, condominiums, retail shops, and art galleries.

 Beaches

 Beaches on Siesta Key include Siesta Beach, Crescent Beach, and Turtle Beach.
-Siesta Beach was named #1 in the U.S. and #11 in the world in the 2020 TripAdvisor Travelers' Choice™ awards.

 Demographics

-The population of Siesta Key was 6,565 at the 2010 US Census.